eclipse-iceoryx/iceoryx/iceoryx_examples/iceoptions/README.md

 ## Introduction

 This example demonstrates what kind of quality of service options can be configured on the publisher and subscriber side.
-The options can be used for the typed and untyped C++ API flavours as well as the C API.
+The options can be used for the typed and untyped C++ API flavors as well as the C API.

 ## Expected Output